 The preparation of financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
-Significant estimates and assumptions are used in determining possible impairment of mineral property costs, the fair values of stock options and financial instruments, asset retirement obligations and future income tax assets.
-The company evaluates its estimates on an on-going basis and bases them on various assumptions that are believed to be reasonable under the circumstances.
-The company's estimates form the basis for making judgments about the carrying value for assets and liabilities that are not readily apparent from other sources.
+Significant estimates and assumptions are used in determining possible impairment of mineral property costs and convertible loan receivable, the fair values of stock options and financial instruments, asset retirement obligations and future income tax assets.
+The company evaluates its estimates on an ongoing basis and bases them on various assumptions that are believed to be reasonable under the circumstances.
+The company's estimates form the basis for judgments about the carrying value for assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from those estimates.
 Should the company be unable to meet its ongoing obligations, the realizable value of its assets may decline materially from current estimates.

-The details of the company's significant accounting policies are presented in note 2 of the company's audited consolidated financial statements for the year ended December 31, 2008, which can be found on SEDAR and have been consistently followed in the preparation of these consolidated financial statements except that the company has adopted the following CICA guideline effective January 1, 2009:
+The details of the company's significant accounting policies are presented in note 2 of the company's audited annual consolidated financial statements for the year ended December 31, 2009, which can be found on SEDAR and have been consistently followed in the preparation of these consolidated financial statements.